 - A water-proof camera (if you want to take pictures)

-- Money (for food on the way there and on the way back)
+- Money (for food on the way there)

 - Prescription and medication needs (please let your instructor know about any special documented health problems you have before this week)